automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 Machines are very good at following instructions and they do not tire.
 While the automated tests do their job, you **are freed up** to do exploratory testing activities to figure out those hard to find edge cases while resting assured that all the major functional flows are working fine.

-Surely this can be an improvement over the initial scenario, however, let&#8217;s not forget that automation is hard work and stable and fast automation is an even uphill task.
+Surely this can be an improvement over the initial scenario, however, let's not forget that automation is hard work and stable and fast automation is an even uphill task.

 There would be a requirement to modify this automation as features change or specs are modified and there could be maintenance requirements in case of test failures.

 If you are a single tester on an agile team then the only real option you have at success is to ensure **more bandwidth&nbsp;**and some ways of doing that are:

-  * B_ring in developers to also write some of this functional automation,_ For this purpose, it&#8217;s a good idea to have **your tests as part of the dev repo if possible** in order to reduce the barriers to contribution.
+  * B_ring in developers to also write some of this functional automation,_ For this purpose, it's a good idea to have **your tests as part of the dev repo if possible** in order to reduce the barriers to contribution.
   * Augment a couple of dedicated testers to share this load and ensure the team can deliver on time.

 ## Conclusion: